OpenPublicMedia/pbs-media-manager-php/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on _TK_.
+We accept contributions via Pull Requests on Github at [OpenPublicMedia/pbs-media-manager-php](https://github.com/OpenPublicMedia/pbs-media-manager-php).

-All code should adhere to the [PSR-2 Coding Standard](https://www.php-fig.org/psr/psr-2/)
+All code should adhere to the [PSR-2 Coding Standard](https://www.php-fig.org/psr/psr-2/).

 ## Pull Requests